7 Steps to Prepare You For Astral Projection BEFORE You Begin

 Practice moving and feeling the texture of the blanket or sheet before you begin your hypnosis session.
 Note the sensations and even sounds.
 Feel the texture and embed it in your memory so you can easily differentiate your astral body movements from your physical body movements.

-5. Practice Regularly, But Stop "Trying" So Hard
+5. Establish a Regular Astral Projection Practice, But Stop "Trying" So Hard

 Some people may have been trying for months or years to achieve their first astral projection, but it is the very word "try" itself is that is the block.
 The problem with "trying" is that it implies significant conscious effort and, with that, tension.

 Conscious effort means you are not letting your subconscious take control.
 But for you to be able to release the astral body, your conscious mind needs to take a virtual step back, to be asleep or in theta state.

 Trying implies tension not just in the mind, but also in the body.

 Releasing the conscious mind from the effort of trying too hard, and going through progressive relaxation to relax the physical body allows the subconscious mind and astral body to come to the foreground.

 Change your mindset from one of trying too hard to curiosity.
 Approach each new session as if it were an adventure.
 If you find you are clenched and tense in both body and mind, use the image of an open hand rather than a closed fist.
 An open hand invites in an experience.